 IM222 GEOMETRY & TRIGONOMETRY FOR ENGINEERING TECHNOLOGY (4.0 credits/60 clock hours) Geometry & Trigonometry for Engineering Technology is designed to prepare engineering professionals with a basic knowledge in Geometry and Trigonometry concepts used by engineering professionals.
 The topics covered are angular measure, calculations of perimeter, area, volume, and surface area of geometric figures, trigonometric functions with right triangles, and trigonometric functions with oblique triangles.
-With each concept students apply their knowledge to real-world situations in the engineering field.
 This course forms a mathematical foundation for future courses such as Civil CAD, Machining Processes, and CNC Programming.
 Prerequisite: Applied Algebra II.